 The Penn-Harris-Madison School Corporation is taking proactive measures to ensure the safety of our students and staff and the security of our educational facilities.
-Students and staff routinely practice fire drills, storm drills, shelter in place drills, and lockdown drills.
+Students and staff routinely practice fire drills, storm drills, Earthquake Drills, Shelter in Place drills, and Lockdown drills.
 An emergency plan for all situations has been developed and communicated to staff and students.

-During the school day, access to the building is limited to the use of Door A. All other outside doors are to remain closed and locked.
-Students and staff have been instructed not to open those doors to students, parents or visitors.
-Students not adhering to these guidelines may be subject to disciplinary action.
-Visitors will be allowed access to the visitor check-in area by security personnel at Door A only.
-All parents and visitors must sign in and out at the Visitors' Booth.
+During the school day, all doors are locked and staff and students have been instructed not to open those doors to parents or visitors.
+Access to the building is limited to the use of the front door.
+Visitors at the middle schools including parents will have to press a buzzer at the front door and announce their name and purpose in order to be admitted into the school.
+The front office staff will open the doors electronically.
+All parents and visitors must sign in and out at the office.
 This allows us to know who is in the building at all times.

 Upon entering the building, all parents and visitors must present a valid government issued ID, military ID, or passport which will be scanned in by our security system.
 This will generate a nametag.
 Parents and visitors must wear this office-issued nametag while in the building.
 These nametags must be collected at the time of departure.
 Staff has been instructed to question persons without the proper identification badge and to direct them to the office.
 Please help us keep our school safe by following this simple procedure.
 Video surveillance/electronic monitoring equipment has been installed in all school buildings.
 All persons entering are potentially subject to the recording of their activities.
-School officials, school resource officers and other school personnel trained in the usage of metal detectors are authorized to use metal detectors, either hand-held wands or walk-through devices.
+School officials, school resource officers and other school personnel trained in the usage of metal detectors are authorized to use metal detectors, either handheld wands or walk-through devices.